 Reviews are an entrenched part of our culture, for good or for bad.

-72% of patients who use health review sites do so to help them choose a physician.
+72% of patients who use health review sites do so to help them choose a physician, according to Software Advice.
 So these reviews are likely the first time they’ve heard of you.
 Your rating online directly impacts foot traffic to your practice, so you’ll want to take them seriously.

 How to respond to negative reviews